Sammedpatil45/Sammedpatil45/README.md

 - 👋 Hi, I’m @Sammedpatil45
-- 👀 I’m interested in Photography
+- I run EXIM company
-- 🌱 I’m currently learning Photography & Videography
+- 🌱 I’m currently working on healthcare solution
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Sammedpa1998@gmail.com